DM-3/EdgeDetection/README.md

 # EdgeDetection
-Simple C++ program for detecting edges in an image
+Simple program for detecting edges in an image